Employment-Based Immigration to the United States

 The Employment-Based, First Preference (EB-1) visa is available to you if you have an extraordinary ability, are an outstanding professor or researcher or are a multinational executive or manager.
 There are certain requirements for each occupational category that must be met.

 This type of worker visa is considered for permanent workers who will also receive a permanent resident through this application process.

 What are the criteria for demonstrating extraordinary ability?

-Any noncitizen living in the U.S. or abroad may apply if he or she meets the following requirements:
+Any alien living in the U.S. or abroad may apply if he/she meets the following requirements:

 - Alien has extraordinary ability in the sciences, arts, education, business or athletics which has been demonstrated by sustained national or international acclaim.

 - Alien’s achievements have been recognized in the field through extensive documentation.